environmentalomics/handlebar/README.md

 ===The Query Interface===

-The current query interface is a basic lookup form.
+The current query interface supports basic queries or full reports (via GenQuery).
 Enter a barcode (with or without the hyphen character) to see a summary of data.
-The query interface is due to be beefed up as follows:

-#A reporting interface will allow summaries to be generated with various possibly queries.
-#A power-query interface will be set up to query across both barcode databases.
-This will only be accessible to certain users like staff at the NERC core facilities.
-#There will probably be data export facilities added as required.
-There may be a case for an option where you can download a snapshot of the entire database and query it offline.
+Or select a report from the menus.

 ===The Printing Interface===

-If you want to make labels for your samples, you can mail the NEBC to request some or print them on your own printer.
+If you want to make labels for your samples, you can mail the sire maintainer to request some or print them on your own printer.
 The web interface can help you in two ways:

-#By generating an EPL file which you can feed directly to a Zebra barcode printer.
+1. By generating an EPL file which you can feed directly to a Zebra barcode printer.
-#By generating a standard e-mail which goes off to the NEBC.
+1. By generating a standard e-mail which goes off to the sire maintainer.

 The web interface will validate the codes against the database, and will insist that codes are allocated to you before you print or request them.
 The printing interface is there for convenience only; if you want to make use of the software supplied with the printer to design your own labels then go ahead.
 Note that the website does not control the printer directly, it just generates a suitable EPL data file for you to print yourself.
 You will see on-screen instructions for how to do this.